I spend a lot of my time in the kitchen and a lot of that time is spent washing dishes.

 When I am not looking I think my husband still does dishes the old way, but then again maybe not.
 Wait I think he is doing it that way as I literally type this.
 I’m not perfect either – using the basin and the plastic bin is the goal.
 Hopefully we’ll get there before we are forced there by protective governmental usage controls.
 Hopefully that is a long way off, but who know – water is to the twenty-first century what logging and forestry were to the twentieth century: seemingly plentiful in the beginning but more a protected resources as the century wears on.
 The only difference here being that humans absolutely require water to survive whereas wood helps us to survive (and breathe).

 My child minder, who is from Asia originally and has immigrated to Germany, as her husband is German.
 When she washes up, she has two basins she fills with hot water.
 In one goes the soap and all of her dishes are next to her in the same manner as above (cleanest to dirtiest).
 She in fact often does her washing up at her dining table because the space is much larger than at her sink.
-I do not know how often a day she does her dishes but it looks as though she might only use about three to four liters of water per basin per wash, not bad.
+I do not know how often a day she does her dishes but it looks as though she might only use about four or so liters of water per basin per wash, not bad.

 In the end, I don’t feel I have gotten anywhere near the bottom of this idea, but I still felt it was important to take it apart, even if only in part.
 Help me out, how do you wash dishes and why do you do it that way?
 Is this something you’ve ever thought about until now?
 I didn’t think about it until moving to Germany and seeing how different various people do the same task.